YinggeY/Neural_dynamics_measure_project/README.md

 3. Multi-level modelling R codes.

 Important Note: the Lempel-Ziv LZ76 was implemented by Prof. Mediano (https://github.com/pmediano/EntRate) and used in this project, thanks to him.

+It may seems a bit messy now, but I will tidy up and cluster these codes based on their functionality and adaptibility soon (within 1 or 2 weeks).
+New functions on correlation analysis of LZ change in six brain regions examining drowsiness level will also come out soon.